desertblade/Enhanced-Dimmer-Switch/README.md

 ## Hints

 For instant on set Steps in Percent to 99.

-My LED lights seem to 10% steps at 20 or 10 delay
+My LED lights seem to like 5% steps at 20 or 10 delay.

 # Install